griffin-reichmuth/griffin-reichmuth.github.io/README.md

 ### Introduction

-Use this template if you need a quick developer / data science portfolio!
+I used this template to make my data science portfolio!
 Based on a Minimal Jekyll theme for GitHub Pages.

 <img src="images/demo.gif?raw=true"/>